 Mayapán, the lonely place

 Mayapán os one of the youngest Maya towns.
 It was founded around 1000 by the legendary Emperror Quetzalcóatl.
-Mayapán came to its peak of power in the 12th century when it ruled almost complete Yucatan peninsula.
+Mayapán came to its peak of power in the 12th century when it ruled almost the entire Yucatan peninsula.
 Mayapán now is a quiet place.
 Not many tourists visiting the site.
-But it has a unique atmosphere.
+But there is a unique atmosphere about it.
 It is a hidden gem among the Maya sites.

 Uxmal: unique pyramid architecture